-- The right to request that NIFRS corrects any personal information if it is found to be inaccurate or out of date;
+- The right to request that we correct any personal information if it is found to be inaccurate or out of date;

-- The right to erasure of your personal data where it is no longer necessary for the Service to retain such data;
+- The right to erasure of your personal data where it is no longer necessary for us to retain such data;

 - The right to withdraw consent to the processing of your data at any time;

-- The right to request that the Service transmits your data to another organisation, where applicable;
+- The right to request that we transmit your data to another organisation, where applicable;

 - Where there is a dispute in relation to the accuracy or processing of your personal data, you have the right to request a restriction to be placed on further processing;

 - The right to object to the processing of personal data where applicable.
-However, as the Service will mainly be processing data based on the performance of a statutory duty in the public interest, there are limits to this right; and
+However, as we will mainly be processing data based on the performance of a statutory duty in the public interest, there are limits to this right; and

 - The right to lodge a complaint with the Information Commissioner’s Office.